Through some anecdotes that have happened to me during my trips since 2007, I give you my advice as a female travelling alone to ensure safe travels.

 Travelon anti-theft bags feature hidden compartments, chain link construction and locking zippers.

 Oscaurt is both an anti-theft and night safety backpack allowing to carry your laptop and more.

-Conclusion: even if prejudice are strong, it is easy to travel safely for a woman.
+Conclusion: even if prejudice are strong, it is easy to ensure safe travels for a woman.

-As you can see throughout these anecdotes, it is not more dangerous for a woman to travel alone.
+As you can see throughout these anecdotes, it is not more dangerous for a woman to travel alone and ensure safe travels.

 Just as everywhere else, it is enough not to do nonsense, to dress decently and with respect for the local culture, to be self-confident.